JoeHogan/ha-mediamtx/README.md

 # MediaMTX Integration for Home Assistant

-This integration proxies API requests from Home Assistant to a MediaMTX service running on your local network.
+This integration provides a WebRTC Video component for MediaMTX within Home Assistant.

 ## Features